-(1) Includes the senior and mezzanine notes of the Pillar and Cairo securitizations (note 34).
+(1) Includes the senior and mezzanine notes of the Pillar, Cairo and Mexico securitizations (note 20).

-For the year ended 31 December 2020, total income related to the Group's interests from securitizations mainly includes: (i) $\in$ 30.3 million interest income of debt securities retained by the Group measured at amortized cost and (ii) $\in$ 0.7 million from gains or losses on revaluation recognized in other comprehensive income.
-Total income from Group interests in relation to Group managed funds consists of: (i) $\in$ 50.8 million income relating to management fees and other commissions for the management of funds and (ii) $\in$ 1.9 million gains or losses on revaluation or from sale of the Group's holding in funds recognized in profit or loss.
+For the year ended 31 December 2021, total income related to the Group's interests from securitizations mainly includes: (i) \in 62 million and \in 1.1 million interest income of debt securities retained by the Group measured at amortized cost and at FVOCI respectively and (ii) \in 0.7 million from gains or losses on revaluation recognized in other comprehensive income.
+Total income from Group interests in relation to Group managed funds consists of: (i) \in 68 million income relating to management fees and other commissions for the management of funds and (ii) \in 1.9 million gains or losses on revaluation or from sale of the Group's holding in funds recognized in profit or loss.
 In addition, total income in relation to non-Group managed funds consists mainly of gains or losses on revaluation or from sale of the Group's holding in funds and has been recognized in profit or loss.

-As at 31 December 2020, the total assets of funds under the Group's management as well as the notional amount of notes in issue by unconsolidated securitization vehicles amounted to € 2,303 million (2019: € 2,270 million) and € 12,685 million (2019: € 6,039 million), respectively.
+As at 31 December 2021, the total assets of funds under the Group's management as well as the notional amount of notes in issue by unconsolidated securitization vehicles amounted to € 3,303 million (2020: € 2,303 million) and € 24,856 million (2020: € 12,685 million), respectively.